Abel Tasman

 Abel Janszoon Tasman (/nl/; 1603 – 10 October 1659) was a Dutch seafarer and explorer, best known for his voyages of 1642 and 1644 in the service of the Dutch East India Company (VOC).
 He was the first European to reach New Zealand, which he named Staten Landt.
-He was also the eponym of Tasmania.
+He also discovered and was the eponym of Tasmania.

 Likely born in 1602 or 1603 in Lutjegast, Netherlands, Tasman started his career as a merchant seaman and became a skilled navigator.
 In 1633, he joined the VOC and sailed to Batavia, now Jakarta, Indonesia.
 He participated in several voyages, including one to Japan.
-In 1642, Tasman was appointed by the VOC to lead an expedition to explore the uncharted regions of the Southern Pacific Ocean.
+In 1642, Tasman was appointed by the VOC to lead an expedition to explore the uncharted regions of the southern Pacific Ocean.
 His mission was to discover new trade routes and to establish trade relations with the native inhabitants.
 After leaving Batavia, Tasman sailed westward to Mauritius, then south to the Roaring Forties, then eastward, and reached the coast of Tasmania, which he named Van Diemen's Land after his patron, Anthony van Diemen.
-He then sailed north east, and was the first European to discover the west coast of New Zealand, which he named Staten Landt.
+He then sailed northeast, and was the first European to discover the west coast of New Zealand, which he named Staten Landt.
 It was later renamed Nieuw Zeeland, after the Dutch province of Zeeland, by Joan Blaeu, official Dutch cartographer to the Dutch East India Company.

 Despite his achievements, Tasman's expedition was not entirely successful.
 The encounter with the Māori people on the South Island of New Zealand resulted in a violent confrontation, which left four of Tasman's men dead.
 He returned to Batavia without having made any significant contact with the native inhabitants or establishing any trade relations.
-Nonetheless, Tasman's expedition paved the way for further exploitation and colonization of Australia and New Zealand by the British.
 Tasman continued to serve the Dutch East India Company until his death in 1659.

+More than a century later, knowledge from Tasman's expeditions was used by James Cook, leading to exploration and colonization of Australia and New Zealand by the British.

 Biography

 Early life

-Abel Tasman was likely born in 1602 or 1603 in Lutjegast, a village in the Province of Groningen.
+Abel Tasman was likely born in 1602 or 1603 in Lutjegast, a village in the province of Groningen.
 He married Claesgie Heyndrix, with whom he had a daughter named Claesjen.
 A proclamation of his second marriage, given in December 1631 at Amsterdam, describes him as a widower and sailor.
 On 27 December 1631 as a 28-year old seafarer living in Amsterdam, he married 21-year-old Jannetje Tjaers, of Palmstraat in Amsterdam.